kristianmandrup/pencil/README.md

   * extends the Tag object (jQuery like methods)
   * extends *include* and *extends*

-This project is not intended to replace Jade, but instead to extend it.
+This project is not intended to replace Jade, but to extend it with some functionalities.

 ## Installation